 Allegations against a teacher who is no longer teaching should be referred to the police.
-Historical allegations of abuse should also be referred to the police.
+Historical allegations, where an adult makes an allegation to the school or college that they were abused as a child should also be referred to the police.
+Where a child makes an allegation of non-recent abuse, this should be reported to the LADO.
 Further information regarding reporting Non-Recent Abuse is available on the NSPCC website.
 Non-recent abuse | NSPCC